Acupuncture In A Nutshell

-- Electro-acupuncture - Using a safe, gentle, electrical current, meridian points are stimulated.
+- Electro-acupuncture - Using a safe, gentle, electrical current to stimulate meridian points.

-- Acupressure/Tuina - A massage technique that stimulates the meridians, facilitating the flow of Qi.
+- Acupressure/Tuina - Is a Chinese style therapeutic massage technique that stimulates the meridians, facilitating the flow of Qi.

-- Gua Sha - A gentle scraping of the skin surface using a Gua Sha tool in order to increase circulation of Qi and blood.
+- Gua Sha - A gentle scraping of the skin surface using a Gua Sha tool to increase circulation of Qi and blood.

-- Cupping - Using glass or bamboo cups to create a vacuum in order to increase warmth and circulation.
+- Cupping - Using glass or bamboo cups to create a vacuum to increase warmth and circulation.

 - Tai Chi - Movement exercises that help develop harmony and balance, and promote maximum health.

 Acupuncturists have experienced clinical success with a variety of health concerns.